juxtapix/Dsg4Com-S20/README.md

 ## Requirements

 #### PRE-REQUISITES
-Pre-requisites include an open mind, the drive to make and coolaborate.
+Pre-requisites include an open mind, the drive to make and collaborate.

 #### EQUIPMENT
 You will need a modern laptop (4 years old or younger is a good rule of thumb), with Adobe Photoshop, Adobe Illustrator and Adobe After Effects installed.